VITA-Group/Comp4D/README.md

 ![overview](docs/static/media/task.29476c66b38120ba3c46.jpg)

-As show in figure above, we introduce **Comp**ositional **4D** Scene Generation.
+As shown in the figure above, we introduce **Comp**ositional **4D** Scene Generation.
 Previous works concentrate on object-centric 4D objects with limited movement.
 In comparison, our work extends the boundaries to the demanding task of compositional 4D scene generation.
 We integrate GPT-4 to decompose the scene and design proper trajectories, resulting in larger-scale movements and more realistic object interactions.

 <!-- ## Representative Results